cris178/P2PFileSystem/README.md

 # P2PFileSystem
-A Peer to Peer file system built on top of FUSE (File System in User Space ).
+A Peer to Peer file system built on top of FUSE (File System in User Space ) and openDHT(Distributed Hash Table).
+Our P2PFileSystem allows any user to make text files and directories available to any person with out file system mounted.
+Just write a .txt in your preffered text editor and watch as the file appears on any other computer.
-P2PFS is an inmemory file system meaning that all files and directories created will not exist once that filesystem is unmounted.

 # Installing FUSE